gaballard/gaballard/README.md

 # Geoffrey Ballard

-#### Full-Stack JavaScript Developer
+## Senior Engineer - Software & Service Delivery

-Design savvy full-stack JavaScript developer with 5 years of experience building complex, scalable, and robust applications for web, mobile, and desktop.
-Experienced leading client projects and internal product development as well as managing junior staff and interns.
+Design savvy software engineer with experience building and delivering complex, scalable, and robust applications for web, mobile, and desktop.

-- Familiar with every step of the development and project management process.
-- Learns something new every day and has no problems rapidly becoming familiar with new technology.
-- Experienced in managing everything from interns to expectations.
+---

 ### Technical Skills

+#### Languages

-- ES6 JavaScript
+- JavaScript
+- TypeScript
+- Python
+- C#

+#### Frameworks

+- Node.JS
+- React
-- Node.js
+- Mobx
-- React / Redux
+- Redux
+- Angular
+- Express
-- GraphQL
+- Koa

+#### Infrastructure

 - MongoDB
 - Postgres
+- Redis
 - Docker
 - Kubernetes
 - Terraform
-- IoT (Raspberry Pi, Arduino)
-- Linux (incl.
-Ubuntu, Debian, Raspbian, Arch Linux, LFS)
+- Linux

+#### Design

+- Photoshop
-- DevOps
+- Blender
-- Infrastructure as Code (IaC)
-- Microservice architectures
+- Unity

+---

-### Professional Experience
+### Selected Project Experience

-#### Senior Platform Architect (11/2018 - 4/2019)

-_Saucey Inc., Los Angeles, CA_
+##### UniTrade (2020-Present)

+Worked on a set of tools that allow limit ordering of cryptocurrencies on the UniSwap platform.

+- Created TypeScript/Node.js service to watch exchange prices and automatically execute pending limit orders
+- Implemented Docker for rapid deployment of monitoring service
+- Assisted in integrating data reporting into client React application

+##### Saucey (2018-2019)

+Worked as the senior platform architect for a national on-demand delivery service.

-Worked closely with the CTO to maintain and upgrade the infrastructure that powered their national on-demand delivery platform.
+- Worked closely with the CTO to maintain and upgrade platform infrastructure
 - Improved ETA predictions across all stages of the order lifecycle
 - Created a number of data analysis tools to assist with ETA predictions and monitoring
 - Helped identify and eliminate bugs and edge cases throughout the codebase